Nexon: Games for mobile and consoles

 Nexon began as a developer and publisher of PC games.
 However, in 2020, the company announced plans to begin releasing both console and mobile versions of key franchises.

 In 2017, Nexon previously published LawBreakers for PlayStation 4 from Boss Key Productions.
 In July 2020, the South Korean launch of The Kingdom of the Winds: Yeon for mobile was the top-grossing title on the Apple App Store and #2 on Google Play, 24 years after the launch of the initial The Kingdom of the Winds game in 1996.
 In August 2020, the release of Dungeon & Fighter Mobile in China generated more than 60 million pre-registrations before it was delayed.

 Nexon operates in over 190 countries, but revenue and consumer engagement are concentrated in Asian markets.
 In 2021, the company announced a series of games in development for global release – with a focus on Europe and North America.
-Mahoney stated that they hoped to launch big titles with a 'Western sensibility', such as the game ARC Raiders from Embark Studios.
+Mahoney stated that it hoped to launch big titles with a 'Western sensibility', such as the game ARC Raiders from Embark Studios.
 In March 2022, Dungeon & Fighter Mobile was released in South Korea, and later in China in May 2022.
 It has announced that it will be publishing ARC Raiders, The First Descendant, Project AK, and KartRider: Drift for both PlayStation 4 and Xbox in around 2025.